Meditations on Finding the True Self

 I am not who I thought I was.
 I am also not my personality or my physical self.

 The purpose of the spiritual path is to find True Self, the Soul of me.
 This comes about through identification and removal of that which blocks me off from seeing and experiencing it.
+We don’t find ourselves, rather True Self emerges as our attachments to false selves fall away.

 Seeing True™ in Action